 Deodorant: I personally like the sprays (easier to give an additional spritz wherever you need it through the day, plus the rose one is fantastic spritzed on a pillow case before bed), but the Weleda Citrus Roll-on is a good all rounder with the benefit of being in a non-smashable bottle (and yes, I say that because it’s happened to me…) Side bonus is that it’s not as prone to be “stingy”, post shaving!

-Facial cream: If you’ve had problems with facial skincare in the past, you may find that it is best to start with Weleda’s Soothing Almond range for sensitive skin.
+Facial cream or lotion: If you’ve had problems with facial skincare in the past, you may find that it is best to start with Weleda’s Soothing Almond range for sensitive skin.
 This range helps to “reset” and rebalance your skin (as it adjusts to find its own more natural equilibrium).
 Although I’ve been using the almond oil for my face for a while, when I first tried Weleda’s other skincare ranges, I found a couple of them too strong for my sensitive skin.
 Almond was gently soothing and supporting and, although I am currently using the Wild Rose Smoothing Night Cream (alongside the almond oil), every so often I move to the almond cream again to help support my skin deal with the changes (typically in winter when the weather changes).

 Of course, there are probably many other cosmetic products that you may choose to use (and as you can see from my miscellaneous pic, I do too!)
 This is where finding your local Weleda Wellbeing Advisor is an ideal opportunity.
 Chances are your skin isn’t as flarey as mine and you have your own specific skincare requirements.
 Contacting your local Advisor means you can organise a one-to-one or Wellbeing Event and have the opportunity to sample from the range with advice on hand to make the best choice for you (all with a 30 day money back guarantee!)
 With Almond, Iris, Wild Rose, Pomegranate, Evening Primrose (and, indeed, the Men’s, Calendula and White Mallow Baby Derma) face creams and lotions to choose from, there’s bound to be the ideal facial skincare products for you (and more!)